Wall Tile Installation

 Palisade tiles’ unique interlocking edges have a tongue and a groove (image I).
 The tile’s tongue should be facing up when installing.
 This will prevent any moisture buildup.

 If your project calls for Palisade tiles starting at a floor, be sure the first row is straight and level.
 Determine the desired height of your first tile row and snap or draw a level line at that height for a reference line.
 Align the tops of each panel in the first row to the snapped line (image J).
 It is important that this starting row be level and straight.
+If you are starting with full tile, cut off the tongue or use a matching J-trim along the bottom edge.

 To install your first panel, begin with bottom row.
 Make sure the first panel you intend to install fits properly and is level.
 You may need to place a temporary shim under each bottom tile to hold them in place while the adhesive sets (image K).